pairing4good/gildedrose/readme.md

 `increaseQuality` instead.
 Run the tests and commit on green.
 1. Move `if (name.equals("Backstage passes to a TAFKAL80ETC concert"))` up to the same level as `if (name.equals("Aged Brie"))`.
 Run the tests and commit on green.
+1. Combine nested if's as `&&` conditions.
+Run the tests and commit on green.

 **Outcome 4**: